pomdtr/smallweb/docs/src/guides/env.md

 }
 ```

-If you want to set an environment variable for all your apps, you can create a `.env` file in the `~/smallweb` directory.
+If you want to set an environment variable for all your apps, you can use the `env` property from the smallweb global config (`~/.config/smallweb/config.json`).